 Thank you for your continued support and commitment to drive the plastics industry forward and transform tomorrow.

-With our attention focused on delivering a successful live event, we have launched a comprehensive marketing and communications campaign through which we will be communicating not only the benefits of making NPE the platform where the plastics industry can begin to return to business, but also the health and safety measures we will be implementing to reduce the risk of contracting the virus.
+We have launched a comprehensive marketing and communications campaign through which we will be communicating not only the benefits of making NPE the platform where the plastics industry can begin to return to business, but also the health and safety measures we plan to implement to reduce the risk of contracting the virus.

 While there are currently no mandates to change exhibit booth layouts of floor plans, based on our review of a number of live event industry guidance documents, NPE Show Management has released a preliminary guidelines document, highly recommending a number of protocols exhibitors should consider following to promote physical distancing and increased safety for attendees and exhibitors.
-As we are seven months out from the show, we anticipate that these guidelines will be updated as the situation evolves and new information becomes available.
+As we enter 2021, we anticipate that these guidelines will be updated as the situation evolves and new information becomes available.

 We continue to closely monitor the situation, including all guidance from governmental health agencies such as the Centers for Disease Control and Prevention (CDC), as well as information from the State of Florida and the Orange County Convention Center (OCCC), and will take into consideration all current health guidelines necessary to create a safe and healthy environment for our show.